 |Queries about Check your COVID-19 vaccine record||Find out more about the Check your COVID-19 vaccine record service|

 |Queries about NHS COVID Pass||This service is managed by the Department of Health and Social Care.
 Find out more about the NHS COVID Pass service.|

-9. Objections and complaints about the NHS App
+9. Objections and complaints about your NHS account

-We will investigate and attempt to resolve any data privacy objections and complaints relating to the NHS App.
+We will investigate and attempt to resolve any data privacy objections and complaints relating to your NHS account.

 We will make every reasonable effort to allow you to exercise your rights as quickly as possible and within the timescales provided by data protection laws.

 You can contact our Data Protection Office to make a complaint: